File under: little things that go a long way. By popular demand, right click and filter!

 Click to filter

-It’s simple, right-click on any cell in the summary table below the graph or the data mode table:
+It’s simple, right-click on any cell in the summary table below the graph or while viewing raw data:

 As you can see above, right clicking on a cell containing a value gives you the ability to include or exclude those values, and breakdown by that particular column.